Daniel-T-Dada/Movie-App/README.md

 # Movie-App

-# 🎬 Movie Showcase Web Application
+# 🎬 Movie Streaming Web Application

-This project is a **Movie Showcase Web Application** built using **Next.js**.
+This project is a **Movie Streaming Web Application** built using **Next.js**.
 The application includes a dynamic movie list, a search feature, and a hero section with a Swiper carousel to display featured movies.
 It also uses **Tailwind CSS** for styling and **Swiper.js** for smooth transitions and navigation.

 ## 🚀 Features